flavienbwk/book-devops/eng/AUDIOBOOK.md

 The structure recommended by Google serves as a good example.
 The document consists of two parts: one that describes what happened and another that details the steps to be taken following the incident.

-Create a new Markdown document and name it in the following way:
+Create a new Markdown document and prefix its name by the date, a short title and the duration of the event.

-- Format: `yyyymmddpostmortemsummary-incidentduration.md`
-- Example: `20230604postmortemfile-sharing-outage00d00h38m.md`

-For the first part, set the following headings:
+For the first part, set the following 14 headings:

 - Title
-  - Ex: "File Sharing Platform Unavailable for 2 days on June 4, 2023".
 - Alert Date
-  - Ex: "07/04/2023 16:55 UTC".
 - Incident Start Date
-  - Ex: "07/04/2023 16:48 UTC" ;
-  - May be unknown due to lack of information.
 - Incident End Date
-  - Ex: "07/04/2023 17:26 UTC".
 - Incident Duration
-  - Ex: "00d00h38m - 07/04/2023 16:48 UTC - 07/04/2023 17:26 UTC" ;
-  - Use the alert date if the incident's start is undefined.
 - Authors
-  - Ex: "Elise DUPONT (@edupont) - Antoine MARTIN (@amartin)" ;
-  - Postmortem authors.
-Ideally, include software forge username.
 - Status
-  - Possible values: in writing, under review, reviewed, published internally, published publicly.
 - Summary
-  - Summarize the incident, its duration, and its cause in no more than five sentences.
 - Impact
-  - Which users/clients were affected?
-To what extent?
-On which network (intranet or Internet)?
-Were there data losses, latency, an outage?
-Also, include revenue impact if relevant.
 - Detection
-  - How was the incident detected? (observability tools, service status page, customer call, company colleague, online news?)
-- Problem Source(s)
+- Problem Sources
-  - This is where you include elements from your root cause analysis detailing how the issue occurred.
-Add the time for each step of the investigation.
-Include screenshots as evidence and to better understand the situation.
-  - Reminder: mistakes are never solely one person's fault but arise from poorly defined procedures or poorly designed infrastructures (see chapter "Embracing failure").
 - Triggering Event
-  - Describe the action that led to the incident ;
-  - Ex: "An administrator mistakenly ran a command that deleted a critical file".
 - Resolution
-  - List immediate actions taken for short-term problem mitigation.
-Then list long-term actions addressing the problem's root cause.
 - Lessons Learned
-  - Describe what went well and what didn't.
-    - Was the incident detected quickly or did it take a while for someone to notice?
-Was the team well-coordinated, or were there communication issues?
-Were procedures clear, or were engineers uncertain where to seek help?
-  - Describe where we got lucky / surprises.
-    - Sometimes, the incident doesn't turn out as bad as anticipated.
-And something might go right unexpectedly.
-Highlight it to establish new measures to not rely on "luck" in the future.

 The second part describes what your team might do differently next time.
 As a conclusion to your postmortem, it lists actions to prevent recurrence of the issues.
 Focus not only on bug fixes but also include necessary procedure changes to mitigate similar future incidents.

 Define a table with four columns and as many rows as desired:

 - The person responsible for the action ;
-- The action(s) to be taken ;
+- The actions to be taken ;
 - The priority of this action ;
 - The issue or associated ticket.

 As your team or projects grow, a more formal structure for your postmortems might be needed.
 The postmortem model proposed by Atlassian is a good example.

 For minor incidents or daily bugs, use a Q&A service like Scoold or question2answer.
-This can address technical problems (e.g., "How to resolve a dependency conflict") or more general queries (e.g., Q: "I can't connect to service X".
-A: "Did you try registering at this URL?").
+This can address technical problems (e.g., "How to resolve a dependency conflict") or more general queries (e.g., question: "I can't connect to service X" with answer "Did you try registering at this URL?").

 With such software, your SREs will have a list of problems that are easily solvable in the future.
 A private alternative to StackOverflow, it also allows your developers to ask questions to other company colleagues confidentially.